 Where are the add-on files stored on my computer?

 General troubleshooting tips!

-During installation, the installer asks me to quit Internet Explorer or Chrome but I have already closed them.
+During installation, the installer asks me to quit Edge, Chrome or IE but I have already closed them.

-Sometimes Internet Explorer and / or Chrome are still running in the background without the application being visible.
-Launch the Task Manager on your computer and look for iexplore.exe or chrome.exe under the Details tab.
+Sometimes your browser windows are still running in the background without the application being visible.
+Launch the Task Manager on your computer and look for edge.exe, iexplore.exe or chrome.exe under the Details tab.
 Close all of these if they are visible in the list by right clicking and selecting End task.

 When I try to update Webforum plugin, the installer asks for a path to the webforumplugin.msi.

 This is because the installation file for the previous version of the plugin has been deleted from the computer or is not accessible for the installer.
 To fix this, you can use the following Microsoft software to first uninstall the old version.

 After you have uninstalled the old version it should be possible to install the add-on in the standard way.